mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 traget server or even in the same network as the target server.
 For the rest of the document the work "proxy" referes to a non-transparent proxy.

-The discovery mechanism proposed in this document cover a range of approaches based on IETF protocols and commonly used mechanims, however, other mechanims in more specialized networks are possible as well.
-For 5G network the 3GPP specifies an extended exposure framework that potentially can also be used for proxy discovery and rounting support.
+The discovery mechanisms proposed in this document cover a range of approaches based on IETF protocols and commonly used mechanims, however, other mechanims in more specialized networks are possible as well.
+For 5G networks, the 3GPP specifies an extended exposure framework that potentially can also be used for proxy discovery and routing support.

 # Using DHCP for Local Discovery